The University of Newcastle

 Courses included

-Cultures and citizenship, entrepreneurship and innovation, environmental sustainability, global Indigenous studies, globalisation and economic development, human resource management, human services, policy and political economy, social justice, sustainable development, urban and regional development.
+Cultures and citizenship, environmental sustainability, global Indigenous studies, geopolitics and economic development, plus urban and regional development.

 Employment in fields related to Indigenous affairs, immigration and citizenship, planning, policy, human services or community development.
 Examples include Aboriginal cultural educational officer, aid worker, community development worker, multicultural community liaison, youth worker, urban planner, working with International AID/ development organisations, NGOs, community support and advocacy, consultancy.